 The previous method of scoring into 4 bands, meant a process of placing your score within a band, dependent on your final score and comparing that final score with each band.
 The new method of scoring, with scaled scores, means your raw scores will be compared to other candidates who have taken the UCAT ANZ 2019 too and then calculated against these to get your final scaled score.

 Your raw marks will be compared to other UCAT ANZ candidates.
 Therefore, it is important you know how these scores are gained and how to maximise your scores.

-Within the previous method of scoring, candidates which achieved a final score of being in the top 20% were placed into Band 1-1% of the total candidates for that particular year.
+Within the previous method of scoring, candidates which achieved a final score of being in the top 20% were placed into Band 1.
 With the new scaled scoring in place this year, ranging from 300-900, you really want to be among the elite scoring close to 900.

 Within the SJT section each answer to every question has a direct impact on your final score, making this section an even more important part of your revision to get the highest score possible.
 Check out our Medify's Guide to the UCAT ANZ Situational Judgement Section on how this section is presented, how to answer and what to expect with added bonus revision top tips to help you get that high final score.

 To keep up-to-date with this change, our UCAT ANZ Online Course SJT Section has a new feature to match these changes within the Pearson VUE real UCAT ANZ exam.